 Budgeting for retirement

 One aspect of retirement that can be difficult to get used to is the shift in your budget when you retire or reduce your working hours.
-Figuring out how much to take out from your pension each year to support yourself comfortably while still leaving enough for your future is a delicate balance, and you may find you need to adapt aspects of your spending in order to accommodate the change in income.
+Working out how much to take out from your pension each year to support yourself comfortably while still leaving enough for your future is a delicate balance, and you may find you need to adapt aspects of your spending in order to accommodate the change in income.

 Two important steps in preparing your retirement budget are calculating how much you’ll be able to take from your pension each year to meet the standard of living that you want.
 If you are careful about how much you withdraw, you can hopefully make your savings last that bit longer.